 - Preheat oven to 350°.
 Prepare two 9-inch round cake pans with butter and flour.
 Set aside.

-- In a large bowl, cream together the sugar, butter, lemon rind, thawed lemonade concentrate and vanilla.
+- In a large bowl, cream together 1 ⅓ cup sugar, 6 Tablespoons softened butter, 1 Tablespoon lemon rind, 3 Tablespoons thawed lemonade concentrate and 2 teaspoons vanilla.
 Beat with a mixer at medium speed until well blended (about 5 minutes).
-Add eggs and egg whites, 1 at a time, beating well after each addition.
+Add 2 eggs and 2 egg whites, 1 at a time, beating well after each addition.
 Lightly spoon flour into dry measuring cups; level with a knife.
-Combine flour, dry jello, baking powder, salt, and baking soda; stir well with a whisk.
-Add flour mixture and buttermilk alternately to sugar mixture, beginning and ending with flour mixture; beat well after each addition.
+Combine 2 cups flour, 3 Tablespoons dry jello, 1 teaspoon baking powder, ½ teaspoon salt, and ½ teaspoon baking soda; stir well with a whisk.
+Add flour mixture and 1 ¼ cups buttermilk alternately to sugar mixture, beginning and ending with flour mixture; beat well after each addition.

-- To prepare frosting, place 2 tablespoons butter and the next 4 ingredients (2 tablespoons butter through cream cheese) in a large bowl; beat with a mixer at high speed until fluffy.
-Add powdered sugar, and beat at low speed just until blended (do not overbeat).
+- Place 2 Tablespoons butter, 2 teaspoons grated lemon rind, 2 teaspoons thawed raspberry lemonade concentrate, ½ teaspoon vanilla, and 8 ounces cream cheese in a large bowl; beat with a mixer at high speed until fluffy.
+Add 3 ½ cups powdered sugar, and beat at low speed just until blended (do not over beat).
 Chill 1 hour.

 - Place 1 cake layer on a plate; spread with ½ cup frosting.
 Top with remaining cake layer.
 Spread remaining frosting over top and sides of cake.
 Store cake loosely covered in the refrigerator.